AbuSalehFaysal/my-journey-to-product-management/README.md

 Generally, the Iterative process means repetition.
 In product management, pm uses this process to continuously improve their products, which roughly includes creating, testing, refining and repeating.

+## Product Discovery

+In short product discovery means deciding what to build.
+However, it also asks you a few questions.

+1. Are we meeting stakeholders needs?
+2. Can customers use our product?
+2. Do the customers want our product?
+4. Do the customers care about the problem we are solving?
 ---

 More topics coming soon... 🚀